 Shandelle Battersby checks into the Grande Colonial La Jolla Cove, San Diego.

-I arrived via the I-5 from Huntington Beach north of San Diego by car, which took me an easy 90 minutes.
+Getting there: I arrived via the I-5 from Huntington Beach north of San Diego by car, which took me an easy 90 minutes.

 Check-in experience: The valet took my keys and whipped my Jucy Trailblazer quickly out of sight.
 Be aware that if you have a car — and you'll need one in this part of San Diego — valet parking is a necessity and it does not come cheap on our Kiwi dollar (at the Grande Colonial it's US$30 per day).
 One thing you don't pay at this hotel, however, are resort fees.